Blessy456b/chem_intelligraph/README.md

 http://localhost:8501
 ) to interact with the assistant.
 You’ll see:
-- Dropdowns for selecting reactants
+- Input Textbox for entering reactants
-- Visual test tubes and reactions
+- Visual test tubes
-- A chat assistant powered by RAG retrieval

 #### Option 2 — CLI Testing (Without UI)
 If you prefer to test the logic from terminal: